Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 Rather than shoot a new video every time you come up with a new use case or demographic to target, future-proof your videos by making them modular.
 You can film or create scenes that you can easily add to later.
 See an example of this modular format in the insurance onboarding video below, which allows for adding new insurance products in future as another stop on the elevator.

 For example, Ladbrokes was able to get at least two high-impact videos out of their content, the first of which was a campaign for the 2020 UEFA European Championship (following the pandemic-induced hiatus).
-The second was a personalised highlights reel to connect more closely with fans.
-Rather than start all over, they repurposed scenes from their ad by combining them with personalised, dynamic data.
+The second was a personalized highlights reel to connect more closely with fans.
+Rather than start all over, they repurposed scenes from their ad by combining them with personalized, dynamic data.

 Your Videos Aren’t Omnichannel